-Check out our website at breakthroughsv.org to learn more about our site and contact Mr. Jia Liu at firstname.lastname@example.org.
+Check out our website at breakthroughsv.org or contact Ariel Morris, director of curriculum and instruction at firstname.lastname@example.org.
 We’re pretty friendly people and always happy to talk to prospective teachers.

 BTSJC launched in 2006 and is among the youngsters in the Breakthrough Collaborative family!

 We are dedicated to bringing together the community of San Juan Capistrano in an effort to excellently serve the bright, talented and highly motivated students of Marco Forster Middle School and our local high school students.
 All of our students are on the determined path to becoming first-generation college graduates.

 Starting small in 2006 with 22 seventh-grade students and 6 teachers, we have grown over the years to 75 seventh, eighth, and ninth-grade students and 19 teachers.
 We are a close-knit community of bonded, enthusiastic leaders, learners and achievers.
 We have built a solid foundation and really look forward to honing in on our co-curricular activities and continuing to develop strong academics in our students.
 If excellence in teaching in a small community excites you, join us as a seventh, eighth, or ninth-grade teacher this summer!

 Our dates for the summer run from mid-June through mid-August.
 Our teachers are excelling high school and college students who will be responsible for teaching two department-designed sections of math, English, social studies or science.
 Additionally, teachers will design and teach one academic elective or exploration.
 Teachers will also lead Encore/Tutoring (homework time), and an advisory (which consists of team-building and study skills support).